 At first, we will ask you to take your swab sample and complete your questionnaire once every week, for 4 weeks in a row.
 These first 4 testing windows will be 7 days long, because we will ask you to take your samples and complete the questionnaire once every week.
-If you agree, we would also like you to take a blood sample with your first swab sample.

-Then, we will ask you to take your swab and blood samples and complete your questionnaire once every month from your first testing window until the survey ends.
+Then, we will ask you to take your swab sample and complete your questionnaire once every month from your first testing window until the survey ends.
 These monthly testing windows will be 14 days long.